-One caveat here: if you purchase a commercial property on which the conversion to residential has already begun, then you will probably have to pay the stamp duty, including the 3% surcharge.
+One caveat here: if you purchase a commercial property on which the conversion to residential has already begun, then you will probably have to pay it, including the 3% surcharge.

 You may have been told by your accountant that, if you invest in property as a company, you will be liable to pay a flat rate of 15% on the entire residential property value if it costs more than £500,000.

 This is not true.
 If you invest (as a limited company) in a residential property to rent it out, you will not be liable to a flat rate of stamp duty at 15%.
-You will, however, pay stamp duty as shown earlier in this article.
+You will, however, pay it as shown earlier in this article.